CodeYourFuture/Teacher-Training/roles/syllabus-contributor.md

 This role involves

+* Communicating with our Teaching Team to gather changes
-* Turning teacher changes into teachable content
+* Turning Teacher requests into teachable content
 * Re-writing specific content as we see fit

 ### Coordinating and Running Workshops